tonytins/isow/README.md

 You can update ISOW at anytime by typing ``isow update``.
 This will give you information on the latest release, if any, and any compatibility warnings with an option to accept or deny the download.

 ### Crates.io Differneces

-- Crates.io installations will return ``--dirty`` suffix at the end of their version.
-This is harmless bug and does not impact the stability ISOW.

 - Self-updater is unsupported in the Crates.io releases.
 As of 0.3.14, this will return a "feature is unsupported" message.